Put Your Hands Up (If You Feel Love): Live performances and promotion

 "Put Your Hands Up (If You Feel Love)" was performed as last song on the set list before the encores in all the legs of Minogue's Aphrodite World Tour.
-A live version of this song recorded at The London O2 Arena was released in the single's first digital bundle.
+A live version of this song recorded at The O2 Arena was released in the single's first digital bundle.
 There is no official music video for the song, although a video of the song's lyrics was uploaded to Minogue's website on 22 March 2011.
 It uses the Pete Hammond remix of the song, and was accompanied by the following message: "Thank you all for making 'Aphrodite: Les Folies' such an amazing experience for me.
 Those of you who have been to a show will know that 'Put Your Hands Up' goes off!
 So as a tour thank you I wanted to share this 80′s-tastic remix by the legendary Pete Hammond.
 Enjoy!!".